srl-labs/sros-anysec-macsec-lab/README.md

 sudo containerlab deploy -c
 ```

-> [!NOTE for WSL deployments]
+> [!NOTE]
-> Note: For WSL deployments you need to the following environment variable prior to lab deployment.
+> Note for WSL deployments: For WSL deployments you need to the following environment variable prior to lab deployment.
 > ```bash
 > # Export env var
 > export PANEL_PORT=4173